Skip to main content

 },

-"id": "example",
+id: "example",

-"name": "example"
+name: "example"

 }) }}

-When to use text input
+When to use the text input component

-When not to use text input
+When not to use the text input component

-How to use text input
+How to use the text input component

-Give text input a visible label.
+Give the text input a label

+Give it a visible label.
 Do not use placeholder text for a label as it vanishes when users click on the text input.

 Align labels above the text inputs they refer to.
 Labels should be short, direct and written in sentence case.
 Do not use colons at the end of labels.

-as the page heading.
+If you are asking just 1 question per page as we recommend, you can set the contents of the <label> as the page heading.
 This is good practice as it means that screen reader users will only hear the contents once.

 Make text inputs the right size